Chapter 20. Endocrine System

 ⑵ Autonomic Nervous System and Endocrine System

-② Medulla : Central region of the autonomic nervous system
+② Medulla Oblongata: Center of the autonomic nervous system

 ③ Acetylcholine (Ach) receptors

-○ Found at terminal synapses of all postganglionic sympathetic fibers
+○ Found at the terminal synapses of all parasympathetic postganglionic nerve fibers

 ○ Also found in the brain, heart, and smooth muscles

-○ G-protein coupled receptor (GPCR), not present in the sinoatrial node but in cardiac muscle fibers
+○ Present in the sinoatrial (SA) node, G-protein coupled receptor (GPCR) but not in cardiac muscle fibers of the heart

 ○ Responsive to muscarine

-○ Found in autonomic ganglia, neuromuscular junctions, and central nervous system
+○ Found in autonomic ganglia, neuromuscular junctions, and the central nervous system

-○ Not present in the sinoatrial node or cardiac muscle fibers
+○ Not present in the sinoatrial (SA) node or cardiac muscle fibers

-○ When acetylcholine binds, both Na+ and K+ ions can pass through, but Na+ permeability is higher, leading to depolarization
+○ When acetylcholine binds, both Na+ and K+ can pass through, but Na+ permeability is greater, leading to depolarization

 ④ Structure of the Sympathetic Nervous System